Controlling keywords and their positions in text generation

 \section{Limitations}

-\paragraph{Depending on oracle information} In our study, text generation is controlled by providing the model with control tokens extracted from the target text.
-The accuracy improvement of the keyword inclusion and the position control in our experiments is due to this additional information, not to the improved performance of the model itself.
-Because the goal of this study is to enable users to control the model by providing additional information such as keywords and positions, this design is not a mistake.
-However, selecting appropriate keywords and placing those keywords in the appropriate positions without relying on oracle information is one of the challenges for the future.
+\paragraph{Using oracle information} In this paper, text generation is controlled by providing the model with control tokens extracted from the target text.
+The improved accuracy of keyword inclusion and position control shown in our experiments is due to this additional information, not to improved performance of the model itself.
+Because the goal of this paper is to enable users to control the model by providing additional information such as keywords and positions, this experiment design is not a mistake.
+However, selecting appropriate keywords and placing them in the appropriate positions without relying on oracle information is one of the challenges for future work.

-\paragraph{Depending on length information} The reason for using relative position instead of absolute position is that we believe that there are few situations in which the user wants to specify the specific absolute position of a keyword, and it is more practical to control the relative positions of the keywords.
-Our method requires that the model be given a target text length, which may impose an extra burden on the user in practical terms.
-Experimental results showed that length information itself is not essential for relative position control, but it is one key to improving performance. ~\citet{lee-etal-2018-deterministic} proposed a method for predicting the target text length from the source document in machine translation.
+\paragraph{Using length information} The proposed method requires that the model be given a target text length, which may impose an extra burden on the user in practical terms.
+Experimental results showed that length information itself is not essential for controlling relative position, but it is one key to improving performance. ~\citet{lee-etal-2018-deterministic} proposed a method for predicting target-text length from the source document used in machine translation.
 By incorporating this method, it may be possible to control the relative positions of keywords without providing additional length information.